sund0g/docker-tutorial/docker-and-kubernetes/simple-k8s/README.md

 			NAME                                 READY   STATUS    RESTARTS   AGE
 			client-deployment-65f586b878-9zw4r   1/1     Running   0          2m

-		> k8s saw the port change to the **template** section of **client-deployment.yaml**, deleted the previous pod and recreated it rther than try to update it with the new port number.
+		> k8s saw the port change to the **template** section of **client-deployment.yaml**, deleted the previous pod and recreated it rather than try to update it with the new port number.

 	3. To verify the port was changed, execute,